 Ostrander Ski Hut offers a secluded, unplugged experience in a uniquely isolated location.
 While the hut has no electricity, solar-powered lights are provided for evening use, and wood is stocked for heating.
 Water is collected from a snow-fed alpine lake, and guests filter it for drinking.
-The accommodation includes single bunks with mattresses, community cookware stocked in a common kitchen and two outdoor toilet facilities.
-Visitors provide their own food, water filter, sleeping bag and personal gear.
+The rustic accommodation includes single bunks with mattresses, community cookware stocked in a common kitchen, and two outdoor toilet facilities.
+Visitors provide their own food, water filter, sleeping bag, and personal gear.

-Ostrander Ski Hut’s operational dates, nightly rates and reservation lottery date change annually.
-This site is updated every October with information for the upcoming season.
-If you would like to receive an email each year in mid-October when the information is published, please send your name, address, phone number and current email address to firstname.lastname@example.org
+Ostrander Ski Hut’s operational dates, nightly rates, and reservation lottery date change annually.
+This site is updated in mid-October to announce information for the upcoming season.
+If you would like to receive an email notification when the information is published to this site, please send your name, address, phone number and current email address to firstname.lastname@example.org

 Overnight fees are non-refundable, unless a cancellation is due to road closures and/or park closures.
 No refunds are given for lack of snow or inclement weather.
-Changes can be made to existing reservations if there is an available date during the current season.
+If there are available dates during the current season, changes can be made to existing reservations by calling the reservation office at 209-379-5161.

 The overnight rates cover the total costs for Yosemite Conservancy to manage and operate the hut.
-Nightly rates are per person/per night as follows:
+Nightly rates will be announced on this webpage in late October

 As supporters of Yosemite National Park, current Yosemite Conservancy donors receive a $10 per night discount.
 Discounts are given to the donor only, not the entire party.
 Donors at the $25 gift level and higher are eligible.
-To become a Yosemite Conservancy donor, please click here.
-Benefits expire on Dec.
-31.
+Donate to Yosemite Conservancy now!
+Benefits expire on December 31.